Railways in Sydney: Passenger services

 The Sydney Trains passenger rail network.

 Suburban rail services in Sydney have been operated since 2013 by Sydney Trains.
 Over 1 million weekday passenger journeys are made, with 46,000 timetabled stops per weekday over 1800 km of track and through 297 stations (including intercity lines).
 Most trains do not operate between midnight and 4.30am, with NightRide buses substituting for suburban services during this time.
 Suburban services operate along the portions of the main lines from Sydney to the north, west, south and south-west, and also along several dedicated suburban lines.
 All of these lines are electrified at overhead 1500 V DC, electrification having started in 1926.
 Some of the suburban stations are also served by the intercity and regional trains operated by NSW TrainLink, while some stations in the city centre and (imminently) Western Sydney provide interchanges with light rail.

 Most suburban services operate through central Sydney via the underground City Circle (a two-way loop extending under the CBD from Central station), the Eastern Suburbs line, or over the Harbour Bridge.
 The Metro North West & Bankstown Line travels below the harbour and through the city centre.

 Timetables are published for all lines, and most lines run on minimum frequencies of every 15 minutes from early morning to midnight, 7 days a week.
 Frequencies are higher during peak periods and over shared routes.

+The Bureau of Infrastructure and Transport Research Economics (BITRE) estimated annual heavy-rail patronage in Sydney at 195.0 million passenger trips in 1976–77, 411.9 million in 2018–19, 168.3 million in 2021–22 and 348.5 million in 2024–25.
+The series includes NSW TrainLink Intercity patronage and is based on reporting from transit authorities.

 Rolling stock

 All suburban passenger trains in Sydney are electric multiple units.

 Upon electrification in the 1920s Sydney operated single-deck multiple units, but these were progressively withdrawn from the 1960s until their demise in 1993.
 Single-deck automatic trains are utilised by the Sydney Metro, which opened in May 2019.

 Double-deck trailer carriages were delivered to the NSW Government Railways in the 1960s, and incorporated into sets with single-deck power cars.
-When coupled with the double decker trailer carriages, they formed the world's first fully double decker electric multiple unit trains.
+When coupled with the double decker trailer carriages, they formed the world's second double decker electric multiple unit trains after the unsuccessful trial of the 4DD on British Rail’s Southern Region.